Airport Building Control

 The department is working to implement a charging reform which will increase the revenue generated without hindering or limiting development and investment and more closely align to the Australian Government Charging Framework.
 The aim is to recover approximately 70% of costs incurred in administering the Airport Building Control function.

-In order to implement the charging reform, a new fee schedule has been developed in consultation with stakeholders.
+To implement the charging reform, a new fee schedule is being developed following consultation with stakeholders.
 Currently, ABC fees are charged dependent upon the airport location (e.g. in Hobart the fees differ from those charged in Brisbane).
 This can mean that proponents of developments of similar size or value can pay very different fees, depending on their location.
 The new fee schedule will provide for a flat fee structure, regardless of location, and increases in fees will depend on the size of the development.

-To facilitate the charging reform, amendments to the Airports (Building Control) Regulations 1996 are required.
-The department is aiming to have these amendments in place by mid-2026.
+To facilitate the charging reform, amendments to the Airports (Building Control) Regulations 2025 are required.
+The department is aiming to have these amendments in place by 2028.

 Airport Building Control Online